Get exclusive member benefits & effect social change. Join Today

 Several factors increase your risk of heart disease, like a family history of the disease, age, or ethnicity.
 Other common risk factors include:

 Different tests are used to diagnose heart disease, and your doctor may choose a particular test based on your symptoms and a review of your family history.
 After a blood test and chest X-ray, other tests include:

 Heart disease treatments depend on the condition, but may include lifestyle changes and medications.
-Lifestyle changes can include:
+Lifestyle changes can include the following.

 When lifestyle changes do not improve your conditions, doctors may prescribe certain medications to reduce your risk of a heart attack or stroke.
 These include medications that lower blood pressure or prevent blood clotting.

 Sometimes, medical procedures are necessary to treat certain types of heart disease.
-These include an angioplasty (a flexible tube inserted in arteries to improve blood flow) or a coronary artery bypass surgery (blood vessels surgically moved from one area of the body to another to improve blood flow to the heart).
+These include an angioplasty (the doctor inserts a flexible tube into arteries to improve blood flow).
+A stent is often inserted as well, to keep the vessel open, or coronary artery bypass surgery is performed (blood vessels surgically moved from one area of the body to another to improve blood flow to the heart).

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.